 Designers, manufacturers, and sellers have an obligation to offer products that are safe to use and provide clear directions for how to avoid injury.
 Our hard-earned money is spent on a range of products, all with the notion that our purchases will generally not cause harm as long as we use them for their intended purposes.
 A product that injures people because it does not meet the minimum standard of care is defective.
 There are a number of reasons why a product can be defective, including problems with the design, the way it was manufactured, or because it failed to adequately warn against improper use.
-If you or a loved one was hurt because of a defective product, it is important to contact an experienced and effective legal team.
-Timian & Fawcett, LLC provides quality legal support to victims of serious injury in Maryland and Washington, D.C.
-Our firm understands how serious these matters are and we are ready to assess your case.
-Contact our firm for a free consultation.
+If you or a loved one was hurt because of a defective product, you need to speak with our seasoned product liability lawyers at once.

 Defects can be apparent for a number of reasons.
 One prominent reason is that the designer of the product did not take into account safety during the design or testing phase.
 To be successful in a design defect case, one must provide evidence of a more feasible, safer, and practical design that would not impair the use of the product.